projectdiscovery/mapcidr/README.md

 ----

-mapCIDR is developed to ease load distribution for mass scanning operations, it can be used both as a library and as independent CLI tool.
+mapCIDR is developed to ease load distribution for mass scanning operations; it can be used both as a library and as an independent CLI tool.

 # Features